immich-app/immich/docs/docs/features/read-only-gallery.md

 # Read-only Gallery [Experimental]

 ## Overview
-This feature enables the user to use the existing gallery without uploading the assets to Immich.
+This feature enables users to use an existing gallery without uploading the assets to Immich.

 Upon syncing the file information, it will be read by Immich to generate supported files.

 :::caution

-This feature is still in experimental stage
+This feature is still in an experimental stage.

-This is a very primitive implementation of the read-only mechanism, enhancement of this feature will be continue developed in the future.
+This is a very primitive implementation of the read-only mechanism, enhancement of this feature will continue to be developed in the future.

-The current limitation of this feature are:
+The current limitations of this feature are:

 - Manually sync using the CLI tool, auto-sync (watch) is not supported.
-- Only new files that added to the gallery will be detected.
+- Only new files that are added to the gallery will be detected.
 - Deletion and moving of files will not be detected.

 :::